What is the Flexitarian Diet? Pros and cons of the Flexitarian Diet

 + Prone to B12 and Iron deficiency

-It's far less likely to happen than if you're full-time, but if you're a flexitarian, you still need to be mindful of your B12 and iron levels (both essential for energy), nutrients which are found in meat and fish.
+It’s far less likely to happen than if you’re full-time, but if you’re a flexitarian, you still need to be mindful of your B12 and iron levels (both essential for energy), nutrients that are found in meat and fish.

 PROS of the flexitarian diet